Prem Rawat

-Prem Pal Singh Rawat (born 10 December 1957), formerly known as Maharaji, is an international speaker and book-author.
+Prem Pal Singh Rawat (born 10 December 1957), formerly known as Maharaji, is an Indian international speaker and author.
 His teachings include a meditation practice he calls "Knowledge", and peace education based on the discovery of personal resources such as inner strength, choice, appreciation and hope.

 Prem Rawat is the youngest son of Hans Ram Singh Rawat, an Indian guru and the founder of the Divya Sandesh Parishad, later known as Divine Light Mission (DLM).
 After his father's death, eight-year-old Prem Rawat assumed his role.
 At 13, he traveled to the West and took up residence in the United States.
 When young adults took interest in his message, the movement grew by tens of thousands.
 Many in the news media were perplexed by his youth and claims of divine status; he was also criticized for a lack of intellectual content in his public discourses, and for leading an opulent lifestyle.

 Prem Rawat's marriage at the age of 16 to a non-Indian severed his relationship with his mother.
 At that point, the Indian branch of DLM controlled by his mother split from DLM everywhere else; at that point it was established in 55 countries.
 In the early 1980s, he began to discard references to religion in his speeches and closed the ashrams.
 The name of the DLM was changed to Elan Vital.
 Since that time, Prem Rawat has continued to travel extensively, speaking about peace to large and select audiences worldwide.
 On several occasions he has received recognition for his work and message of peace.

 In 2001 he established The Prem Rawat Foundation (TPRF) to support his work and humanitarian efforts.
 Its Peace Education Program is licensed and utilized by correctional facilities and other service organizations around the world.